-Up north and a bit closer then Doi Inthanon is the strangely formed Chiang Dao mountain, the 3rd highest mountain in Thailand and famous with birders and trekkers.
+Up north and a bit closer than Doi Inthanon is the strangely formed Chiang Dao mountain, the 3rd highest mountain in Thailand and famous with birders and trekkers.
 And east of Chiang Mai and much closer are Mae Takhrai and Chae Son National Park.
 For some reason these parks are not on the tourist radar and largely undiscovered.

 Doi Suthep is either busy or crowded (on sundays), but there is an unexplored side of Chiang Mai to the east: Mae Takhrai and Chae Son National Park.
 If you want to see hot springs, small coffee and tea plantations and grand mountain forest scenery then go eastwards to Mae Takhrai and Chae Son.
 And because these parks are large and much less than 1 percent of tourists travel there one can enjoy plenty of birds and butterflies instead of busy roads.